mlajkim/k8s-athenz-syncer-the-hard-clean-way/README.md

 # k8s-athenz-syncer-the-hard-clean-way

-`k8s-athenz-syncer-the-hard-clean-way` [^1] is a Kubernetes controller that syncs Athenz roles and policies with Kubernetes RBAC, just like [Athenz/k8s-athenz-syncer](https://github.com/AthenZ/k8s-athenz-syncer), but in a more manual and educational way.
+`k8s-athenz-syncer-the-hard-clean-way` [^1] is a Kubernetes controller that syncs Athenz roles into Kubernetes RBAC, just like [Athenz/k8s-athenz-syncer](https://github.com/AthenZ/k8s-athenz-syncer), but in a more manual and educational way.

 ## Philosophy